Is the Color Failing, or Is the Wall Empty?

 Light moves.
 The wall has to answer it.

-Here's what nobody tells you when they hand you a paint chip.
 The light in your room is never one thing.
 It changes by the hour and it changes by the direction your windows face, and the color on your wall is along for the ride whether you planned for it or not.

 Aluminum doesn't sit there.
 It answers.

-This is the part that's physical, not decorative.
 Paint is matte.
 It takes light in and gives nothing back.
 Aluminum is luminous.
 The surface reflects and holds light, so where a painted wall goes flat in cool northern light, a work on aluminum stays lit from inside.
 Where strong southern sun washes a paint color out, the saturation in the work stays put.
 The same light that kills the wall is the light that brings the piece alive.
-You stop fighting the light and you start using it.

 The colors in the work were built for this.

-My collection was built for exactly this.
+My series was built for exactly this.
 Look at a piece like Burning Desire on a cool gray wall.
 The red doesn't wash out under the light.
 It holds.
 That's the exact wall the article tells you to repaint, the cool gray that supposedly goes flat, and the work turns that wall into the strongest thing in the room.
-The colors in the Unapologetic Faces pieces — the reds, the contrast, the saturation in the faces — are built bold on purpose.
-They hold in a north-facing room the same way they hold under strong southern sun.
-The cleaner and more saturated the color, the brighter it reads, and saturated work holds in hard light where muted color gets lost.
-Aluminum keeps that saturation alive in a way paint and canvas can't touch.

-The empty wall is the problem.
-The color on it is almost beside the point.
-Give the room something with weight and presence and the whole space resolves, the paint included.
-The color you were about to give up on suddenly looks intentional, because now it's framing something instead of standing alone.
+Give the room something with weight and the whole space resolves, the paint included.
+The color you were about to give up on starts looking intentional, because now it's framing something instead of standing alone.

 A one of one work changes the answer.
 Same paint.
 Same light.
 Different room entirely.